JacobRPrice/JacobRPrice.github.io/pages/EBPR.md

 ---
 Enhanced biological phosphorous removal (EBPR) is a biotechnology used to remove excess or remaining P from municipal or industrial waste streams.
 This process takes advantage of a group of organisms called phosphate accumulating organisms (PAO), such as *Candidatus Accumulibacter phosphatis*.
 These interesting organisms are notable for being capable of accumulating/storing large amounts of phosphate within their cells.

-(Simplfying greatly) EBPR processes typically involve passing waste/mixed liquor through two stages, anaerobic and aerobic, sequentially.
+(Simplfying greatly,) EBPR processes typically involve passing waste/mixed liquor through two stages, anaerobic and aerobic, sequentially.

 **Anaerobic Cycle**